ventus-ag/documentation/content/products/compute/connect-windows-vm.md

 ![](../../../assets/images/cli/1.png?width=15pc&classes=border,shadow)
 ![](../../../assets/images/fw/1.png?width=20pc&classes=border,shadow)

-- open the *Firewall Rules page* of the default Firewall- for this click on the **Name** of the corresponding Firewall:
+- open the *Firewall Rules page* of the default Firewall - for this click on the **Name** of the corresponding Firewall:
 ![](../../../assets/images/fw/5.1.png?classes=border,shadow)

 - on the *Firewall Rules page* click on the CREATE FIREWALL RULE icon in the upper left corner;